 My cost of getting to the waterfall

-Lunch (I stopped at a bar on the way) – 35 Baht (with a small bottle of water)
+- Lunch (on the way): 35 Baht (with a small bottle of water)

 Facilities on the site